omerfarukz/autocomplete/README.md

 ## Is it production ready?
 We published this library about 3 years ago and we are using this while 4 years for tureng.
 Tureng is best dictionary site of Turkey.
 We handle billions of request about 0.05 ms(on disc).
 Andalso this library providing a memory storage and this makes average search speed 10 times faster.
 We provide autocomplete feature over millions of records and handle billions of request.

-## Is it cloud ready?
-Absolutely.
-All you need is provide Stream based instance for building and searching indexes.
-Autocomplete can be run on any Stream like a MemoryStream, FileStream, azure blobs and others.

 ## What is the purpose of this?
 We are using cloud services and we like these.
 Many cloud providers wants more money for extra memory capacity instead of extra disc capacity.
 Some other libraries powerful for autocomple.
 For example, lucene is powerful library for full text searching and also she provides autocomplete.
 We love it.
 But autocomplete and full text search things are completely different.
 Average autocomplete time for lucene is 0.7 ms(100 times slover then us)